photo stories

 The descendant of a military family (he also joined Garibaldi as a volunteer in 1866), Stibbert spent almost his whole life at Villa Montughi, bought by his mother at his father’s death.
 He gradually turned it into a museum of the history of costumes and traditions, containing objects he had bought during his long travels abroad.
 He continued to live there until his death in 1906, without ever separating the living quarters from the exhibition ones.

-In a letter to his brother Thomas, he explained his choice:
+In a letter, his father Thomas explained his choice:

 “The motive which has induced me to fix my residence in Florence is the mildness of the climate, the protection afforded to all foreigners, and the liberty of living unfettered by any restraint or odious civil obligations.”